Omaship

 Our Recommendation

-There's no single "best" Rails SaaS boilerplate.
-The right choice depends on what you value:
+There is no single best foundation.
+The right choice depends on what you are asking the software to become:

 Build with Omaship